cs-4241-2023/a3-persistence/README.md

-## I was given an extension on this assignment
+## I was given an extension on this assignment by Professor Roberts

 ## Request for Extension